-When it comes to creating a comfortable, inviting, and functional home, it’s not just about décor and interiors, temperature is important too!
-After all, when you’re eating, sleeping, socialising, or relaxing, the last thing you want is to be too hot and uncomfortable.
+The ideal room temperature around you home will differ between rooms.
+When it comes to creating a comfortable, inviting, and functional home, it’s not just about décor and interiors.
+Room temperature is important too!
+After all, whether you’re eating, sleeping, socialising, or relaxing, the last thing you want is to be too hot, cold or uncomfortable.

 But, when it comes to heating and cooling the different rooms in your home, what is the optimum temperature?
 And how can you achieve it?

 The living room is the social hub in many homes.
-It’s a place where we tend to relax, unwind, and catch up with our families at the end of a long day in the office or at school.
+It’s a place where we tend to relax, unwind, and catch up with our families.
+Especially at the end of a long day in the office or at school.

 With this in mind, it’s important that your lounge is always cool and comfortable.
 Of course, the definition of a comfortable temperature is purely subjective, and different households prefer different climates in their home.